 "My wife and I were born and brought up here and if there is something nice we can do for the town, we want to do it," he said, adding that he is too old to stay in the rental business and does not want to rebuild.
 "I'm 74 years old and I've had enough of it."

 He said he is not sure what Alkhatib will do when the building is torn down.
-He said he hasn't spoken to him in a month because Alkhatib's cell phone is out of
+He said he hasn't spoken to him in a month because Alkhatib's cell phone is out of service.

 Peter Zavorotny, chairman of the Hinsdale Police building committee, said he has looked into five locations, including two spots on the New Hampshire Route 119 corridor and a space next to the current police station on River Road.
 The committee -- made up of Zavorotny, Vice Chairman and Hinsdale Senior Patrolman Mike Bomba, Joe Conroy, Chris Roberts, Katherine Cunningham, Jeanna Major (representative to Hinsdale Middle/High School), and Selectmen Mike Darcy and Richard Schill -- had previously recommended the River Road site.